By Rick Steves and Cameron Hewitt

 - 12 days, add: Ljubljana, more time for Dalmatian islands

 - 16 days, add: Whatever you skipped on day 7 (Korčula/Hvar, Montenegro, or Sarajevo)

 - 21 days, add: More mountains (Logarska Dolina) or coastal villages (Piran, Mljet)

 - More time, add: Ptuj, Opatija, and even more islands and coastal villages

-As you plan your trip, don’t underestimate the long distances.
-People tell me, “I’ve got four days, and I want to see Lake Bled and Dubrovnik” — not realizing they’ll waste at least a full day driving nonstop to connect those two sights.
-If you have a week or less, choose to focus on one area or the other: either the south (Dalmatian Coast — Dubrovnik, Split, and the islands — plus Mostar and Montenegro) or the north (Slovenia, Istria, and maybe Zagreb).
-The worth-a-detour Plitvice Lakes are stranded in no-man’s land between these two areas, but reachable from either one (easiest by car, possible by bus).
-Sarajevo also requires a detour, but those who make the trek won’t regret it (about 2.5 hours beyond Mostar, and not “on the way” to anything else in this book — though frequent and affordable flights between Sarajevo and Zagreb make it more convenient than it seems).
+As you plan your trip, don't underestimate the long distances.
+(For example, Lake Bled and Dubrovnik are a full day's drive apart.)
+If you have a week or less, focus on either the south (Dalmatian Coast — Dubrovnik, Split, and the islands — plus Mostar and Montenegro) or the north (Slovenia, Istria, and Zagreb).
+The worth-a-detour Plitvice Lakes are stranded in no-man's land between these two areas, but reachable from either one (easiest by car, possible by bus).
+Sarajevo also requires a detour (2.5 hours beyond Mostar) — but those who make the trek won't regret it.
+(Frequent and affordable flights between Sarajevo and Zagreb make it more convenient than it seems.)

 Slovenia and Croatia: Best Two-Week Trip (by Car)

 Day 1: Arrive Ljubljana's airport and take a taxi to Lake Bled (sleep in Lake Bled)